The Ring 💍 Paris

 Martine’s pronunciation was perfect, her intonation nostalgic yet precise.
 She was facing the existential drift of our tiny planet.
 Staring straight into Kenneth’s eyes, she said, “Her eyes were fixed open, looking at the theatre across the street.
 Le Funambule, The Tight-rope Walker.
 It was as if she had attached a rope from the theatre to the apartment, and had walked from one stage to the next.”

 “I can imagine the drama in my mother’s head in those last minutes, after she’d taken the poison.
 She would play her final role as Gertrude, her favourite character from Hamlet.
-She had rehearsed this role for years.
-Every week she was poisoned by her husband, who hoped to poison Hamlet instead.
+She had rehearsed this role for decades.
+Every time she was poisoned by her husband, who hoped to poison Hamlet instead.
 She said that Claudius was too cowardly to stop her from drinking the poisoned wine.
-After three or four glasses of wine, she would shout out, Le Cochon!
-He lets me drink it because he doesn’t want anyone to know that he’s to blame!
+After three or four glasses, she would shout out, Le Cochon!
+He lets me drink it because he doesn’t want anyone to know that he’s to blame!”

 “My mother blamed him for everything.
 Her death would prove it.
 But she also knew in her heart of hearts that he loved her, despite his evil ways.
 She whispered, Hamlet, the drink... and her head fell into a world of velvet.”